Wherever you’re farming, our experts have got you covered

 In her spare time, Anthea can be found outdoors being active, spending time riding her horses both competitively and for fun and being with her family.

 He is passionate about the rural sector and brings a wide range of farming experience, gained in both New Zealand and South African agricultural industries.

-Having completed a Diploma in Agriculture, Mark managed both dairy farms and large sugar cane estates in his home country, but moved with his family to New Zealand in 2005.
-In the following six years he worked in a variety of rural industries, including a dairy farm, a dairy genetics company, in rural banking and in animal feeds.
+Having completed a Diploma in Agriculture, Mark managed both dairy farms and large sugar cane estates in his home country before moving with his family to New Zealand in 2005.
+In the following six years he worked in a variety of rural industries, including a dairy farm, a dairy genetics company, rural banking, and animal feeds.

-Glenn Rowlinson is the Ballance Nutrient Specialist for the Rotorua Region.
+Glenn Rowlinson is the Ballance Nutrient Specialist for the Tauranga / Rotorua region.

 Glenn grew up on a family farm in Ngakuru where he is still a fourth generation farmer in the area.
 After leaving school he worked on the farm until he decided to follow a career in rural sales.
 This led him to a role selling Honda motorcycles and then eventually onto a Technical Sales Position for Farm Source in the Rotorua region, before joining Ballance in January 2017.